PhilipGriffith/AHPy/README.md

 ### Compose.add_hierarchy()

 The Compose class uses an abstract representation of the problem hierarchy to automatically link its Compare objects together.
-When a hierarchy is added, the elements of the decision problem are synthesized and the analysis results are immediately available.
+When a hierarchy is added, the elements of the decision problem are synthesized and the analysis results are immediately available for use or viewing.

 **`Compose.add_hierarchy()` should only be called AFTER all comparison information has been added to the Compose object.**